kivy/kivy/doc/sources/gsoc.rst

 **Plyer:**

   Description:
-    Plyer is a platform-independant Python API to use features commonly found on the desktop and mobile platforms supported by Kivy.
+    Plyer is a platform-independent Python API to use features commonly found on the desktop and mobile platforms supported by Kivy.
 The idea is to provide a stable API to the user for accessing features of their desktop or mobile device.